 The base monthly does not cover:

-• Per-minute hold-time billing.
+- Per-minute hold-time billing.
 Once your monthly minute pool is depleted, every minute of incoming-call talk time is metered separately.
-Long emergency intake (a burst-pipe call that walks the homeowner through finding the shutoff can run 4-6 minutes) consumes the pool fast.
+Long emergency intake (a burst-pipe call that captures shutoff status and leak context can run 4-6 minutes) consumes the pool fast.

 Real monthly math for a contractor shop